hstst2006/Caesar-cipher/README.md

 This option exits the program.

 ## Hopes and dreams:
-Change the hardcoded character limit (of 256) to something more flexible
+Change the hardcoded character limit (of 256), and use dynamic arrays instead.

 Add option to read and write to file.